Dr. Harvey’s Veg-to-Bowl makes homemade dog food super easy!

 Pre-cook Your Dog’s Weekly Allowance!

-As mentioned above, the one disadvantage of preparing your dog’s homemade meal is that you can’t just scoop it out of a bag, such as kibble.
+As mentioned before, the one disadvantage of preparing your dog’s homemade meal is that you can’t just scoop it out of a bag, such as kibble.

 HOWEVER, it only takes a little bit of planning to achieve the convenience of reaching inside your fridge (and/or freezer) instead of inside the bag of kibble and preparing your best friend’s meal.

-You can do the same with the Veg-to-Bowl ~ you can keep the pre-made mix of Veg-to-Bowl & water in the fridge for 3 days, and you can even freeze it!
-(Don’t add any oil to it yet if you’re planning on freezing it).
+You can do the same with the Veg-to-Bowl because you can keep the pre-made mix of Veg-to-Bowl & water in the fridge for 3 days, and you can even freeze it!
+Don’t add any oil to it yet if you’re planning on freezing it.

-Keeping your pup at a healthy weight (–> read my post about dog obesity here!) and making the switch from kibble to homemade dog food can add several years to your pooch’s life expectancy ~ how fantastic is that?
+Keeping your pup at a healthy weight and making the switch from kibble to homemade dog food can add several years to your pooch’s life expectancy.
+How fantastic is that?

 Picky Eaters Love Dr. Harvey’s Food!

-The homemade Veg-to-Bowl diet also seems to be the food of choice of the pickiest K9 eaters…something to keep in mind as well should your pup not be overly excited about his or her current food.
+The homemade Veg-to-Bowl diet also seems to be the food of choice of the pickiest K9 eaters.
+That’s something to keep in mind if your pup is not overly excited about his or her current food.

 Quick Facts About Veg-to-Bowl

-- Is natural with vitamins and minerals and uses the finest dehydrated and freeze-dried vegetables.
+- Natural with vitamins and minerals and uses the finest dehydrated and freeze-dried vegetables.

-- Is free of all preservatives and additives, coloring agents and dyes.
+- Free of all preservatives and additives, coloring agents and dyes.

 - Contains no fillers, no corn, no wheat,no soy.